longturn/freeciv21/docs/index.rst

   The Playing category is an area for documentation editors to provide tips and tricks on ways to play Freeciv21 and any of they varying rulesets that the longurn.net community likes to play.
 You will also find the FAQ here.

+:doc:`Manuals <Manuals/index>`
+  The Manuals category is where we place all of our varying manuals such as the game manual, advanced user manual and ruleset manuals.

 :doc:`Modding <Modding/index>`
   The Modding category is an area for documentation editors to provide tips and other details on modifying